jjmartres/Zabbix/zbx-scripts/rbl.check/README.md

 1. Install `rbl.check` in the **ExternalScripts** directory of your Zabbix server and/or proxy.
 Check your `zabbix_server.conf` and/or `zabbix_proxy.conf` if in doubt.
 2. Then chmod a+x `rbl.check`
-3. Install SNMP gem `gem install dnsbl-client`
+3. Install DNSBL-Client gem `gem install dnsbl-client`

 ### Requirements